Some credit card processors play the old bait-and-switch game of advertising rates that seem too good to be true.

 While looking for examples of bait-and-switch rates, I noted few popular Web sites that allow processors to advertise in that manner.
 These examples serve as a reminder: Be wary of any advertised rates, even if they’re published on a Web site that you trust.

 MerchantAccountGuide [dot] com is a Web site that posts a general table that arbitrarily lists credit card processors they are affiliate with.
 As you can see from this screenshot, they have no safeguards in place to guard against bait-and-switch pricing.

 The asterisk after every rate and fee is small print that simply says:

 “See Retail Merchant Accounts Applications for details about terms and conditions of offers.
 Reasonable efforts are made to maintain accurate information.
 However all credit card information is presented without warranty.
 When you click on the “Apply Here” button you can review the credit card terms and conditions on the credit card issuer’s web site.”

-TopTenREVIEWS is another Web site that posts a static "comparison" table of vague rates and fees from various processors they're affiliated with.
-I'm not quite sure what to make of the rates they advertise.
+TopTenREVIEWS also posts a static “comparison” table of vague rates and fees that processors charge.
+Note that TopTenREVIEWS may have affiliateships with companies it promotes.
+I’m not quite sure what to make of the rates they advertise.
 It almost looks like a weird combination of interchange plus and tiered rates.

 To avoid bait-and-switch tactics when searching for the right credit card processor, use CardFellow’s free quote comparison tool.
 You’ll see accurate, fully-disclosed costs (no teaser rates!) and your rates are locked for life.
 Best of all, it’s free to use.
 Try it now!